The Colours of Wild and Cultivated Plants, THE HEARTH (HORSLEY), 9th Oct

 Once you have become more familiar with how to draw out colours in these ways we will then turn our attention to the Indigo containing plants.
 This will include how to use the indigo pigment to make different materials and how to extend colour ranges by adding it to other plant inks.

-This will be further demonstrated and experimented with by painting onto swatches and then over layering to ever extend the variety of potential colours.
+This will be further demonstrated and experimented with by painting onto swatches athen over layering to ever extend the variety of potential colours.

 The day will also feature learning about thickeners and binders for inks and how to make them and use them.
 At the conclusion of each day participants will have a section of materials to take home with accompanying notes for further studying and reference.

-PLEASE NOTE: This workshop is being held at Logie Steading, Forres
+PLEASE NOTE: This workshop is held at The Hearth, Main Road, Horsley, Newcastle upon Tyne NE15 0NT

 *we have bursary places available on each workshop for people on a low income, please do inquire, we are happy to answer any queries.